 Take a look at the below-mentioned errors that have been encountered in the sequence listings:

 - English Language Words: patent examiners often come across certain English language words which doesn’t make up a relevant protein sequence.
-Letters like ‘J’, ‘O’, ‘U’, do not abbreviate for any relevant amino acid.
-Such an error raises question over the credibility of claims made about the sequences.
+Also, letters like ‘J’, ‘O’, ‘U’, do not abbreviate for any relevant amino acid.
+So, such an error raises question over the credibility of claims made about the sequences.

 - Date of Sequence Modification: upon making certain modifications to the listings prior to the submission to the patent office.
 There are modifications in the title, name of the inventor, date, etc. and also there is a specific format to write them.
 The error seems especially critical with the dates, the most common single error in the WIPO listings.